anshulchaturvedi5/Pizza-Sales-Analysis-Project/README.md

-# Pizza Sales Report with SQL and Power BI
+# Pizza Sales Report with SQL and Tableau

 Welcome to the **Pizza Sales Report** project, where we leverage SQL for data analysis and Power BI for creating interactive visualizations.
 This project provides in-depth insights into pizza sales data, including daily and monthly trends, sales by pizza category and size, and identifying top-selling pizzas based on revenue, quantity, and total orders.